codeface-io/SwiftObserver/README.md

 SwiftObserver diverges from convention.
 It follows the reactive idea in generalizing the *Observer Pattern*.
 But it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
 This freed us to create something we love.

-The following is still an incoherent brainstorm, outlining the goodies of SwiftObserver ...
+**The following incoherent brainstorm outlines the goodies of SwiftObserver.**

 ## Meaningful Code

 - Readable code down to the internals

-- Meaningful names and metaphors

-- No arbitrary, contrived or technical metaphors (like disposable, dispose bag, signal, emitter, stream, subscribing etc.)
+- No arbitrary, contrived or technical metaphors like "disposable", "dispose bag", "signal", "emitter" or "stream"

-   > A note on "signals": In the tradition of Elm and the origins of reactive programming,  many reactive libraries use "signal" as a metaphor, but how they apply the term is mostly inaccurate and, therefor, more confusing than helpful, for instance when it's suggested that the signal is what's being observed.
+   > A note on "signals": In the tradition of Elm and the origins of reactive programming,  many reactive libraries use "signal" as a metaphor, but how they apply the term is more confusing than helpful, in particular when they suggest that the "signal" is what's being observed.
    >
-   > The appropriate context of reference here is information theory, where a signal is what's being technically transmitted from a source to a receiver.
+   > Our closest context of reference here is information theory, where a signal is what's being technically transmitted from a source to a receiver.
 By observing the source, the receiver receives a signal which conveys messages.
-Practically speaking: One observes the lighthouse itself, not the light it emits.
+Would we apply the metaphor to reactive programming, the signal would rather correspond to the actual data that *observables* send to *observers*.

+- No inconsistent metaphors, i.e. no combination of incompatible metaphors that stem from completely different domains

+    > A common and nonsensical mixture is "subscribing" to a "signal".
+Even Elm, which had signals and still has subscriptions, never mixed the two.
     >
-   > So: Would we correctly apply the metaphor to reactive programming, the signal would correspond to the actual data that observables send to observers.
-But anyway, we consider the metaphor to be too technical to be generally meaningful to actual application domains.

-- No inconsistent metaphors, meaning: no combination of incompatible metaphors that stem from completely different domains.

-    - A common and nonsensical mixture is "subscribing" to a "signal".
-Even Elm, which had signals and still has subscriptions, never mixed the two.
-    - "subscribing" to an "observable" doesn't make much sense either.
-Why isn't it a "Subscribable" then?
-And why is it a radical idea to "observe" an "Observable"?
-Is the "Observable" a publication or what?
+    > "subscribing" to an "observable" doesn't make much sense either.
+Why isn't it a "subscribable" then?
+Why is it a radical idea to "observe" an "observable"?
+Is an "observable" a publication?

-- SwiftObserver is pragmatic and doesn't overgeneralize the *Observer Pattern*, i.e. it doesn't go overboard with the metaphor of "streams" but keeps things more simple, real-world oriented and meaningful to actual application domains.
+- No overgeneralization of the *Observer Pattern*.
+SwiftObserver doesn't go overboard with the model of "streams" but keeps things more simple, real-world oriented and meaningful to actual application domains.

-- No technical boiler plate code at the point of use
+- No technical boilerplate code at the point of use

-    - Create an abservable plus a chain of mappings in one line
-    - Start observation and create mappings directly on observables, without a mediating property
+    - No mediating property on *Observables* for starting observations or creating mappings
         - (comparison to RxSwift would be illuminating here ...)
-    - Observe an observable using an ad-hoc chain of transformations
-    - No Cancellables, Disposables, DisposeBags or Tokens to pass around and store
+    - No "tokens" and the like to pass around or store
+    - No memory management boilerplate code at the point of observation

-- The *SwiftObserver* syntax clearly reflects the intent and metaphor of the *Observer Pattern*: Observers are active subjects while observables are passive objects which are unconcerned about being observed:
+- The syntax reflects the intent and metaphor of the *Observer Pattern*: Observers are active subjects while observables are passive objects which are unconcerned about being observed:

     ~~~swift
     dog.observe(sky)